Cardiopulmonary bypass: Intra-operative technique

 If the heart must be stopped for the operation, cardioplegia cannulas are also required.
 Antegrade cardioplegia (forward flowing, through the heart's arteries), retrograde cardioplegia (backwards flowing, through the heart's veins), or both types may be used depending on the operation and surgeon preference.
 For antegrade cardioplegia, a small incision is made in the aorta proximal to the arterial cannulation site (between the heart and arterial cannulation site) and the cannula is placed through this to deliver cardioplegia to the coronary arteries.
 For retrograde cardioplegia, an incision is made on the posterior (back) surface of the heart through the right ventricle.
 The cannula is placed in this incision, passed through the tricuspid valve, and into the coronary sinus.
 The cardioplegia lines are connected to the CPB machine.

 At this point, the patient is ready to go on bypass.
 Blood from the venous cannula(s) enters the CPB machine by gravity where it is oxygenated and cooled (if necessary) before returning to the body through the arterial cannula.
 Cardioplegia can now be administered to stop the heart, and a cross-clamp is placed across the aorta between the arterial cannula and cardioplegia cannula to prevent the arterial blood from flowing backwards into the heart.
+Setting appropriate blood pressure targets to maintain the health and function of the organs including the brain and kidney are important considerations.

 Once the patient is ready to come off of bypass support, the cross-clamp and cannulas are removed and protamine sulfate is administered to reverse the anticoagulative effects of heparin.